macharlebois/NoiseCompressor/README.md

 so it is not presented as a distinct running script in the following.

 ---
-### _STEP 1 : PARAMETERIZATION_
+### ▶️ _STEP 1 : PARAMETERIZATION_
 In order to find the parameter values that best fit your data, we integrated a parameterization step to our program.
 The optimization process tests different parameter combinations on DBH (diameter at breast height) accuracy by comparing LiDAR-derived to field-measured values.

-If you simply wish to test the program, download the available [testing files](https://doi.org/10.6084/m9.figshare.28514189) and skip the referential data preparation.
+💡 If you simply wish to try the program, download the available [try-out files](https://doi.org/10.6084/m9.figshare.28514189) and skip the referential data preparation.

 1. Prepare the __referential data__: